Edit Content

 So, what exactly counts as harassment?

 1. Unreasonable Contact Hours: Debt collectors cannot contact you at unreasonable hours.
-The FDCPA defines this as calls before 8 AM or after 9 PM unless you have given them explicit permission.
+The FDCPA defines this as calls before 8 AM or not receiving calls after 9 PM unless you have given them explicit permission.
 If you recieve calls during these times, that’s a clear violation.

 2. Calls at Inappropriate Locations: Collectors shouldn’t contact you at inconvenient places like your workplace, especially if you’ve already told them not to.
 A violation here isn’t just annoying; it can also be embarrassing and detrimental to your professional life.